neuro-inc/neuro-cli/neuro-cli/docs/config.md

 Switch the active organization.

 `ORG`_`NAME` is the organization name to select.
-Use "no_org" value to access current cluster directly instead of as part of some org.
+Use literal "NO_`ORG`" to switch to using current cluster directly instead of on behalf of some org.

 #### Options